 Delaware (§213(a)) provides that, if no date is fixed, the record date for determining stockholders entitled to receive notice of or to vote at a meeting of stockholders shall be at the close of business on the day next preceding the day on which notice is given.
 If notice is waived, the record date shall be at the close of business on the day next preceding the day on which the meeting is held.
 The record date for determining stockholders entitled to express written consent to corporate action without a meeting, when no prior action by the board of directors is necessary, shall be the date of the first written consent (§213(b)).
 The record date for determining stockholders for any other purpose shall be at the close of business on the day on which the board of directors adopts the resolution relating thereto (§213(c)).
 A determination of stockholders of record entitled to notice or to vote at a meeting of stockholders shall apply to any adjournment of the meeting, provided, however, that the board of directors may fix a new record date for an adjourned meeting (§213(a)).
-If a meeting is adjourned for more than 30 days, the corporation must provide a new notice of the meeting to stockholders.
+If a meeting is adjourned for more than 30 days, the corporation must provide a new notice of the meeting to stockholders (§222(c)).
 This 30-day period is tied to the date of the adjournment, not to the record date (§222(c)).

-Delaware (§219) provides that ten days before every meeting, the corporation must prepare and make available for inspection by the stockholders a list of stockholders as of the record date.
+Delaware ( $\S219(a)$ ) provides that no later than the tenth day before each meeting, the corporation must prepare and make available for inspection by the stockholders a list of stockholders as of the record date.
 This list must be arranged alphabetically and show the name, the address and the number of shares registered for each stockholder; however, the corporation is not required to include electronic mail addresses or other electronic contact information in the list.
-In addition, the list must be open to the examination of any stockholder for a period of at least ten days prior to the meeting on a reasonably accessible electronic network, or during ordinary business hours at the principal place of business of the corporation.
+In addition, the list must be open to the examination of any stockholder for a period of ten days ending on the day before the meeting date on a reasonably accessible electronic network, or during ordinary business hours at the principal place of business of the corporation (§219(a)).
 The statute (§219(b)) further provides that if the corporation, or an officer or agent thereof, refuses to permit examination of the list by a stockholder, such stockholder may apply to the Court of Chancery for an order to compel the corporation to permit such examination with the burden of proof being on the corporation to establish that the examination such stockholder seeks is for a purpose not germane to the meeting.
-The statute (§219(b)) also authorizes the court to (a) order the corporation to permit examination of the list upon such conditions as the court may deem appropriate and (b) make such additional orders as may be appropriate, including, without limitation, postponing the meeting or voiding the results of the meeting.
+The statute (\$219(b)) also authorizes the court to (1) order the corporation to permit examination of the list upon such conditions as the court may deem appropriate and (2) make such additional orders as may be appropriate, including, without limitation, postponing the meeting or voiding the results of the meeting.
 Finally, the statute permits stock lists to be created and maintained on electronic databases and networks, such as blockchain and other similar technologies.
-Maryland provides that any one or more persons who for at least six months have been record holders of at least five percent of any class of stock are entitled (a) to inspect and copy the stock ledger and (b) if the corporation does not maintain its stock ledger at its principal office, to request in writing a list of stockholders.
+Maryland provides that any one or more persons who for at least six months have been record holders of at least five percent of any class of stock are entitled (1) to inspect and copy the stock ledger and (2) if the corporation does not maintain its stock ledger at its principal office, to request in writing a list of stockholders.
 Within 20 days after receipt of a written request for a stockholder list, the corporation must make available a verified list setting forth its stockholders (including their addresses and numbers of shares) (§2-513).